![]() |

 Returns the associated timer handle from a timeout handle

-tmo | valid timeout handle |
+tmo | Valid timeout handle |

-Definition at line 1954 of file event_machine_timer.c.
+Definition at line 1928 of file event_machine_timer.c.

 em_tmo_type_t em_tmo_get_type | ( | em_event_t | event, |